What to Do When Your Flight is Delayed

 You prepare for weeks, nay, months, for that special day.
 You get up at 4am to get to the airport, after barely getting any sleep the night before, worrying whether or not you’ve packed your phone charger.
 You’ve done breakfast, grabbed a coffee and are in the queue promptly, ready to drop your luggage off and chill in the departure lounge for the next couple of hours.
 You’ve done everything right… but your flight is delayed.

 I haven’t been on many flights that have left bang on time.
 In fact, there’s almost always a 20, 30-minute delay, sometimes up to an hour if we’re unlucky.
 But I’ve never been really delayed.
 That was, until I flew to Toronto earlier this year, when my flight got pushed back by 16 hideous hours.
 And while I admit it wasn’t pleasant spending innumerable hours in Gatwick’s South Terminal, I did learn a lot about what to do when it happens to you.
-So, if you ever find yourself in the same position (and I hope for your sake you never do), here’s what you need to know:
+So, if you ever find yourself in the same position and want to know when you can claim for flight delays, here’s what you need to know:

 When that dreaded announcement comes, it’s easy to start panicking about what to do next.
 My advice?
 Just relax.
 It’s hard for control freaks like me to admit this, but this situation is completely out of your hands; there’s nothing you can do about it.
 Just wait for updates from the staff on the ground and try to be polite – after all, it’s not directly their fault, so taking out your frustrations on some poor person behind the check-in desk won’t do anyone any good.